Fire Emblem Warriors: Three Hopes: Synopsis

 The mercenary Shez is defeated in battle by the Ashen Demon Byleth, vessel of the progenitor god Sothis, and their father Jeralt; Shez only survives due to the intervention of a mysterious being named Arval and swears revenge.
 Six months later, Shez rescues three nobles from a bandit attack: Edelgard von Hresvelg, princess of the Adrestian Empire, Dimitri Alexandre Blaiddyd, prince of the Holy Kingdom of Faerghus, and Claude von Riegan, heir to the leading house of the Leicester Alliance.
 As a reward, Archbishop Rhea of the Church of Seiros allows Shez to enroll in the Officer's Academy, an elite military academy for Fódlan's brightest students.
-Shez and their classmates rescue Monica, a former student who was abducted by "Those Who Slither in the Dark", a fanatical cult that seeks to conquer Fódlan.
-Afterward, the three lords are forced to depart the Academy when a crisis strikes their homelands.
+Shez and their classmates rescue Monica von Ochs, a former student who was abducted by "Those Who Slither in the Dark", a fanatical cult that seeks to conquer Fódlan.
+Afterward, the three lords are forced to depart the Academy when crises strike their respective homelands.
 Edelgard launches a coup to overthrow Thales, the leader of Those Who Slither in the Dark who has taken effective control of the Empire; Dimitri suppresses a coup launched by his uncle and regent Rufus; and Claude defends Leicester's eastern border from an invasion by Shahid, an avaricious prince of the eastern kingdom of Almyra and Claude's half-brother.
 Shez accompanies their chosen lord and remains in their service for the next two years.
-All three lords are crowned leaders of their respective countries.
+All three lords are made the leaders of their respective countries.
 Two years later, Edelgard declares war on the Church of Seiros, believing it to be corrupt.